dgwozdz/HN_SO_analysis/README.md

 Does popularity of technology on Stack Overflow (SO) influence popularity of post about this technology on Hacker News (HN)?
 ================
 dgwozdz & pmigdal<br/>
 3<sup>rd</sup> JUNE 2018

-Last update: 6<sup>th</sup> JUNE 2018
+Last update: 10<sup>th</sup> JUNE 2018

-Hacker News discussion thread: [https://news.ycombinator.com/item?id=17277550]

 ## Table of Contents